 Don grew up in Japan as the son of missionaries from the UK and Australia.
 He earned two master’s degrees from Regent University in management and cinema/television, and also a bachelor’s degree from Oral Roberts University in telecommunications.
 He has a working background in ministry and business in Japan and is fluent in both Japanese and English.

-Don is married to Carol who also grew up in Japan in the home of missionary parents from New Zealand.
+Don’s wife also grew up in Japan in the home of missionary parents from New Zealand.
 They have three grown children who also reside in Japan.